hibernate/hibernate-search/README.md

     > mvn clean install -Pdocbook,dist -s settings-example.xml

-You can also build the above mentioned modules directly by changing into these directories and executing maven in the module directory.
+The Elasticsearch module tests against one single version of Elasticsearch at a time.

-The Elasticsearch module tests against only one version of Elasticsearch at a time.
 You may redefine the version to use by specifying the right profile and using the `testElasticsearchVersion` property:

     > mvn clean install -Pelasticsearch-2.0 -DtestElasticsearchVersion=2.1.0